harshmriduhash/Skillora/README.md

-# BharatWorks - AI-Powered Freelancer Marketplace

-## 🚀 About BharatWorks

-BharatWorks is an *AI-driven freelancer marketplace* designed to streamline the hiring process for employers and enhance job opportunities for freelancers.
+an *AI-driven freelancer marketplace* designed to streamline the hiring process for employers and enhance job opportunities for freelancers.
 Unlike traditional platforms, BharatWorks integrates *AI-powered job matching, regional job filtering, secure escrow payments, and AI-driven upskilling* to create a smarter and safer freelancing ecosystem.

 ---